jdeurt/unwrapped-promise/readme.md

 Keep in mind the static `UnwrappedPromise.from` method creates a _copy_ of the promise provided as the argument.
 Forecefully rejecting or resolving the unwrapped promise has no effect on the status of the original promise.

+## Examples

+You can check out some more complex usage examples [here](https://github.com/jdeurt/unwrapped-promise/tree/main/examples).

 ## License

 MIT © [Juan de Urtubey](https://jdeurt.xyz)